-- (i) The OEH will generally provide meals including breakfast, lunch, and dinner, and provide supper for employees working night shift. - (ii) Employees commencing at their normal workplace will provide their first meal where the meal break falls within their normal seven hour shift. - (iii) If no meal is supplied, a payment of \$15.00 per meal is made. - (iv) Wherever possible employees will be allowed to return home or the OEH will provide accommodation in a hotel or motel. - (v) Where returning home or to other accommodation is not possible or practical and the employees are required to camp, they will be paid the Field Allowance set out in Clause 8, Allowances, of this Agreement.
+- (i) OEH will generally provide meals including breakfast, lunch, and dinner, and provide supper for employees working night shift. - (ii) Employees commencing at their normal workplace will provide their first meal where the meal break falls within their normal eight (8) hour shift. - (iii) If no meal is supplied, a payment of \$15.00 per meal is made. - (iv) Wherever possible employees will be allowed to return home or OEH will provide accommodation in a hotel or motel. - (v) Where returning home or to other accommodation is not possible or practical and the employees are required to camp, they will be paid the Field Allowance set out in Clause 8 -Allowances, of this Agreement.

-38. WORKING FROM HOME
+36. WORKING FROM HOME

-- (i) Supervisors may allow employees to work from home, however working from home is not to be a routine arrangement. - (ii) Employees covered by this Agreement may be given approval to work from home from time to time. - (iii) Greater access to working from home is to be given to employees where: - (a) family members are sick; or - (b) where a project/report is requiring urgent completion and for productivity reasons working from home will achieve this; - (c) for weekend and night emergency incident management; and - (d) where the nature of the work allows for it. - (iv) In some cases where family members are sick, employees may work from home and combine this with their entitlement to Family and Community Service Leave (where available and appropriate). - (v) When working at home, employees must ensure that they are contactable by their office. - (vi) Employees are covered by workers compensation where prior approval has been given to the employee to work from home.
+- (i) Supervisors may allow employees to work from home, however working from home is not to be a routine arrangement. - (ii) Employees covered by this Agreement may be given approval to work from home from time to time. - (iii) Greater access to working from home is to be given to employees where: - (a) family members are sick; - (b) where a project/report is requiring urgent completion and for productivity reasons working from home will achieve this; - (c) for weekend and night emergency incident management; or - (d) where the nature of the work allows for it. - (iv) In some cases where family members are sick, employees may work from home and combine this with their entitlement to Family and Community Service Leave (where available and appropriate). - (v) When working at home, employees must ensure that they are contactable by their office. - (vi) Employees are covered by workers compensation where prior approval has been given to the employee to work from home.

-39. OVERTIME AT HOME
+37. OVERTIME AT HOME

-- (i) Employees may work overtime from home where the nature of work allows for it. - (ii) The payment of a meal allowance for working overtime from home will not be paid.
+- (i) Employees may work overtime from home where the nature of work allows for it. - (ii) No meal allowance is payable for working overtime from home.

-40. DEPENDENT CARE
+38. DEPENDENT CARE